 My name is Emily.
 I have the honor of being the communications manager for Make-A-Wish Middle Tennessee.
 I don't plan the wishes we grant, that's what our outstanding Programs Department does.
 I just get to tell the world about all aspects of the wish process.
 This week we granted 16-year-old D'Arion's wish to have a room makeover.
 On my way to his house for the big reveal, I reflected on how many people give their time, talent & treasures to grant wishes like D's.
 His wish is a perfect representation of all the people we want to acknowledge on World Wish Day.

 D was referred to Make-A-Wish by Kara Hinerman, a social worker at Monroe Carell Jr. Children's Hospital at Vanderbilt.
-Without doctors, nurses, child life specialists and social workers like Kara, we literally wouldn't have kids for whom to grant wishes.
+Without doctors, nurses, child life specialists and social workers like Kara, we literally wouldn't have kids to make wishes.

 Check out more photos from D'Arion's wish reveal.